The state of AI-native developer hiring in Malaysia.

 Honest limits

-Salary figures are typical observed ranges, not a national census— treat them as directional, and verify your own situation against live job postings.
-Individual pay varies by company, location, stack, and negotiation.
+Salary figures are typical observed ranges, not a national census - treat them as directional, and verify against live postings.
+Index charts (employer type, skills demand, city) are relative, derived from our hiring signals, not absolute survey percentages.
 Metrics labelled “Sigmaschool data” are our own and specific to our programme.

 Related, verifiable data

-For our own published numbers and how we track them, see our facts & sources page, and for the detailed salary breakdown, the Malaysian software-engineer salary guide.
+See our facts & sources page and the detailed Malaysian software-engineer salary guide.

 Free to cite